momustafahmed/dengue-thailand-ews/README.md

 # Dengue Early Warning System - Thailand

+> ⚠️ **Prototype Notice**: This dashboard is a design + analytics prototype powered entirely by _simulated data_.
+It demonstrates the user experience, analytical flows, and visual language for a future operational system, but it is **not connected to live surveillance feeds** yet.

-A modern, interactive dashboard for province-level dengue surveillance and forecasting in Thailand.
-Built with Streamlit and featuring cross-validated prediction models.
+A modern, interactive dashboard concept for province-level dengue surveillance and forecasting in Thailand.
+Built with Streamlit and featuring cross-validated prediction models on synthetic datasets so stakeholders can test-drive the experience safely.

 ![Dashboard Preview](https://img.shields.io/badge/Streamlit-FF4B4B?style=for-the-badge&logo=streamlit&logoColor=white)
 ![Python](https://img.shields.io/badge/Python-3.9+-3776AB?style=for-the-badge&logo=python&logoColor=white)

 ## 🎯 Overview

-This system provides **retrospective assessment and cross-validated prediction** of dengue transmission in Thailand using:
+This prototype showcases how a system could provide **retrospective assessment and cross-validated prediction** of dengue transmission in Thailand using simulated signals meant to resemble:
 - **Climate data** (temperature, humidity, rainfall)
 - **Routine surveillance** data from Thailand Ministry of Public Health
 - **Machine learning** (XGBoost) for forecasting